Something went wrong

 Electricity use for home heating in Washington

-Electric heat pump systems for home heating are gaining popularity in Washington.
-Since 2024, the number of homes heating with electricity ramped up from 63,619 to 70,606, a 11% change.
+Electric heat pump systems for home heating are more prevalent in Washington.
+Since 2021, the number of homes heating with electricity increased from 50,898 to 70,606, a 39% change.

 Adoption of solar home heating systems in Washington

-Out of all fuels, solar is the safest for the environment.
-With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Now, 1,046 homes in Washington are heated with active solar arrays.
-This is a 17% gain from 2024, when 896 homes had active solar heating.
+Solar is the most environmentally friendly of all heating fuels.
+With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Currently, 1,046 homes in Washington are heated with active solar arrays.
+This is a 117% gain from 2021, when 482 homes incorporated active solar heating.

 Washington County Heating Oil Trends